bootcamp-syria-2/tests-party/Exercises.md

 #### **Task Description:**
 In this exercise, the test have already been written, you just need to write the function and test it untill it's working.
 To test your functions, run `npm run test`.
+Try to understand what the tests require for you to pass them.
+Trying to understand code someone else wrote is a good habit to develop your logical thinking.

 # Exercise 3 - Difficulty Grading - 3
 ### **Exercise: Test and Implement the `filterByAge` Function**